MicrosoftDocs/SupportArticles-docs/Teams/phone-system/direct-routing/issues-with-call-transfers.md

 - No licenses, or incorrect licenses, are assigned to the auto attendant.
 If you can transfer a call to an internal user or a bot, but if you can't transfer a call to an external PSTN number, this might indicate a licensing issue.
 - The SIP Invite message is sent to an incorrect device.
 For example, the message is sent to a PSTN provider.
 By design, SIP Refer messages don't contain complete information about the target.
 For example, a PSTN number is normalized to the international format.

 To resolve this issue, assign the correct license to the auto attendant to enable it to make PSTN calls.
-If this doesn't resolve the issue, make sure that the SIP Invite message is sent to the SIP proxy that can transfer calls appropriately.
+If the issue persists, make sure that the SIP Invite message is sent to the SIP proxy that can transfer calls appropriately.
 The SIP proxy sends the SIP Invite message to the PSTN network according to settings (such as normalization rules, SBC routing, caller ID).

 ## SIP Refer message doesn't contain a phone number or the phone number is incorrectly formatted